Optical Signatures of Einstein-Euler-Heisenberg AdS/dS Black Holes in the light of Event Horizon Telescope: Introduction

-In the obtained image of the EHT, the dark central region represents the BH shadow, surrounded by a luminous photon ring \cite{EventHorizonTelescope:2019dse}.
-The angular momentum of photons plays a crucial role in the formation of a BH shadow, so that a photon with a small angular momentum falls into the BH, which forms a dark region for an observer at a far distance.
-However, the photon with large angular momentum is reflected by the gravitational potential of the BH before falling into the BH.
-Between these two cases, there is a critical case where the photon has zero radial velocity but non-zero transverse velocity.
-Thus, the photon circles the BH at that radial distance, surrounding a dark interior space known as the photon ring and the BH shadow, respectively.
-The size of the BH shadow and its geometrical shape depend on the BH parameters such as mass, angular momentum, and electric charge \cite{Vries:1999123} and the properties of spacetime \cite{Johannsen:446,Cunha:024039} as well as the position of the observer.
+The formation of a BH shadow is strongly influenced by the angular momentum of photons.
+Its size and shape are determined by several factors, including the BH mass, spin (angular momentum), electric charge \cite{Vries:1999123}, the surrounding spacetime geometry \cite{Johannsen:446,Cunha:024039}, and the observer’s viewing angle.
 The image of a BH provides us with substantial information about jets and the dynamics of matter around BHs.
 Additionally, BH shadow can be used to extract information about distortions in the geometry of spacetime \cite{Pedro:5042,Wei:08030,Belhaj:215004}.
 The history of the study of the BH shadow began with the seminal paper of Synge \cite{Synge:1966okc}, who calculated the angular radius of the Schwarzschild BH shadow and showed that the boundary of the shadow is a perfect circle for a spherically symmetric BH.
 Subsequently, Bardeen analyzed the shadow of a Kerr BH based on Carter's work \cite{Carter:1968rr} and argued that a rotating BH has an elongated shape in the direction of the rotation axis due to the dragging effect \cite{Bardeen:1972fi}.
-Afterward, the BH shadow became a fascinating topic in astrophysics and attracted much attention in a wide range of research in BH physics, such as BHs in modified GR \cite{Jafarzade:1a,Jafarzade:1b,Zheng:1d,Gao:1d,Erices:1a}, BHs surrounded by plasma \cite{Feng:73,Kumar:44,Maqsood:047,Atamurotov:2023,Briozzo:2023}, and BHs with nonlinear electrodynamics \cite{Aliyan:1b,Zeng:764,Guzman:11,Lambiase:48,Hamil:73}.
+Afterward, the BH shadow became a fascinating topic in astrophysics and attracted much attention in a wide range of research in BH physics, such as BHs in modified GR \cite{Liu:858,Wang:05,Fang:08,Vagnozzi:40,Khodadi:26932,Bambi:100,Jafarzade:1a,Jafarzade:1b,Zheng:1d,Gao:1d,Erices:1a}, BHs surrounded by plasma \cite{Feng:73,Kumar:44,Maqsood:047,Atamurotov:2023,Briozzo:2023}, and BHs with nonlinear electrodynamics \cite{Bakopoulos:110,Zhong:103,Zhong:104,Aliyan:1b,Zeng:764,Guzman:11,Lambiase:48,Hamil:73}.